 The Analytics Program is a full-time, one-year Master’s program that resides at USF’s downtown San Francisco campus, less than four miles from the USF main campus.
 The program is designed for students with a strong background in math, computer science, engineering or economics who seek the specific techniques and tools involved in analytics — and the business skills to apply this knowledge effectively and strategically.

 Practicums are special features of the program that provide you with the professional skills, experiences and networking needed to succeed in a business setting.
 Each semester, students engage in a project working with an industrial partner (some of which are paid internships).
-Students have worked with Mozilla, SurveyMonkey, PayPal, and Thomson Reuters, among others.
+Students have worked with Mozilla, SurveyMonkey, PayPal, and Thomson Reuters, among others; see Project Opportunities for more information.

 Three five-week intensive courses (computational, applied math and economics) with exposure to modern statistical packages, SQL, R and Python, review of probability and statistics, linear algebra, linear regression, and review of basic micro and macroeconomics, including pricing and demand, uncertainty and consumer modeling.

-USF's MS in Analytics program is proud to have our students develop software and run analyses on Amazon Web Services (e.g., Amazon Elastic Compute Cloud, Amazon DynamoDB, and Amazon Relational Database).
-Each student gets their own server or servers to manage so they get experience with the mechanics of installing and configuring software.
+The MS in Analytics program at USF is proud to have our students develop software and run analyses on Amazon Web Services (e.g., Amazon Elastic Compute Cloud, Amazon DynamoDB, and Amazon Relational Database).
+Each student gets their own server or servers to manage so they have experience with the mechanics of installing and configuring software.
 Students have access to vast resources, albeit in bursts, to solve big data projects and typically “submit” their projects by e-mailing a URL on their server to the professor for grading.

 Computation for Analytics (1 unit)